shethsukhada/Technology-Stocks-Analysis-using-Python/README.md

 Used Bootstrap and Monte Carlo methods to get the value at risk.
 Value at risk tell you the maximum amount you could lose for any given stock.
  -	Bootstrap Method - For this calculated empirical quantiles from a histogram of daily returns
+ -	Monte Carlo Method - used geometric Brownian motion (GBM) along with Monte Carlo Method Monte Carlo Method - We run many trials with random market conditions, then we calculate portfolio losses for each trial.
+At the end, we use the aggregation of all these simulations to establish how risky the stock is. geometric Brownian motion (GBM) means that past information on the price of a stock is independent of where the stock price will be in the future, basically meaning, we can't perfectly predict the future solely based on the previous price of a stock.
+		 ΔS=S(μΔt+σϵ√Δt)
+			 Where S is the stock price,
+			 mu is the expected return (which we calculated earlier), sigma is the standard deviation of the returns, t is time, and
+			 epsilon is the random variable.

+			 Used random function to genearte random coefficient, used daily returns to calculate sigma and mu.
+Developed a logic to calculate above formula in loop for more than 1000 occurences for 365 days each.
+			 Plotted the graph of only the last values in 365 days and calculated the VaR using empirical quartile at 0.01.

+Conclusion - For every initial stock purchase of Google stock one would be putting $40.38 at risk 99% of the time from our Monte Carlo Simulation.
 Useful Links Referred :

  https://www.investopedia.com/terms/v/var.asp